LucaReggiannini/python-nrd/README.md

-                        1 - Show newly registered domains, errors, exceptions 2 - Show newly registered domains, errors, exceptions, old domains 3 - Show newly registered domains, errors, exceptions, old domains, registration date (for debugging)
+                        1 - Show newly registered domains, errors, exceptions 2 - Show newly registered domains, errors, exceptions, old domains 3 - Show newly registered domains, errors, exceptions, old domains, registration date (for debugging) The verbosity level set by -v does not affect internal logging from the "whois" library, which may still display errors or warnings.

-  -x, --threads         Enable multithreaded checking for faster execution -y, --yes             Automatically overwrite the output file if it exists -w WAIT, --wait WAIT  Time to wait (in seconds) between WHOIS requests (default: 0)
+  -x, --threads         Enable multithreaded checking for faster execution -y, --yes             Automatically overwrite the output file if it exists -w WAIT, --wait WAIT  Time to wait (in seconds) between WHOIS requests (default: 0) -c CACHE, --cache CACHE
+                        File to use as cache for WHOIS requests.
+If a domain is found in cache, it will be checked without waiting.

 ```

 ## How to install dependencies (Arch Linux example)